Jmtechh/How-to-map-a-network-drive/README.md

 <h2>Program walk-through:</h2>

-The first thing I did was I opened up virtual box and went to the server manger (ON THE DOMAIN CONTROLLER VM) file and sharing area in order to create the two drives(HR and Personal) which are to be shared with other users on the domain.
+The first step I took was opening VirtualBox and navigating to the File and Sharing section in Server Manager on the Domain Controller VM to create two shared drives, HR and Personal, for domain users.

 <img src="https://i.imgur.com/XCPDTmE.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>